 Missouri entered a sizzling cauldron.
 Facing the number one team on the road and favored to lose by more than five touchdowns made confidence a hard sell.
 The Bulldogs are on a level of their own and had little interest in giving the Tigers a peek at their view from the top.Continue reading “Game 311: Missouri @ #1 Georgia”

-Although Missouri football lacks a bit in tradition compared to its SEC siblings, Memorial Stadium offers plenty of atmosphere.
+Memorial Stadium offers a wealth of atmosphere.
 Driving along Stadium Boulevard, parked cars are lined up for miles creating a pathway to the stadium.
-Welcoming fans into the arena is a large statue of Don Faurot for whom the field is named after.
+Welcoming fans into the arena is a large statue of Don Faurot for whom the field is named.
 Faurot coached at Missouri and left a great legacy during the mid 1900s.
-However, the fans have seen mounds of frustration over the years and their mood reflects that.
+As a recently anointed SEC member, Tiger fans are anxious to compete on a consistent basis in this juggernaut conference.